 THC can be administered orally, inhaled, or transdermally, with bioavailability and onset varying by route, and is extensively metabolized in the liver to active and inactive metabolites before being excreted in feces and urine.
 Side effects include red eyes, dry mouth, drowsiness, memory impairment, anxiety, and, with chronic use, cannabinoid hyperemesis syndrome.
 While human overdose is rare, THC can interact with other drugs and has a complex pharmacokinetic profile.

-THC is classified variably under international and U.S. law, with medical use approved in multiple countries.
-Research supports its effectiveness for spasticity, central pain, and some multiple sclerosis symptoms, though evidence for other neurological disorders is limited, and long-term high-dose exposure may carry uncertain toxicity risks.
+THC is classified variably under international and US law, with medical use approved in multiple countries.
+Research supports its effectiveness for spasticity and central pain in multiple sclerosis, though evidence for other neurological disorders is limited, and long-term high-dose exposure may carry uncertain toxicity risks.

 English